coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Discard Required :
+##### Discard Required

-In-case of assigning a person record which is already belongs to another group.
+In case of assigning a person record that already belongs to another group:

 ```json
 {